bhuwanb23/bw-1/DEPLOYMENT.md

 # Deployment Guide for Render

-This guide will help you deploy your Nulfinity website to Render for free.
+This guide will help you deploy your Innovexex website to Render for free.

 ## Prerequisites